The Surgeon of Crowthorne: History of creation

 A journalist with three decades of experience, and the author of a dozen travel-inspired books, Winchester's initial proposal to write a book about an obscure lexicographer was originally met with rejection.
 Only when HarperCollins editor Larry Ashmead read the proposal and championed the book did Winchester pursue the necessary research in earnest.
 Of the project Ashmead said "we can make lexicography cool".
 It was Ashmead who persuaded Winchester to call the North American edition The Professor and the Madman (over Winchester's objection that Murray was not a professor), saying "No one here knows what the hell a Crowthorne is."

 Reception

 The book was a major success.
 Winchester went on to write The Meaning of Everything: The Story of the Oxford English Dictionary (2003) about the broader history of the OED.

 Film adaptation

-A movie version of the book, starring Mel Gibson as Murray and Sean Penn as Minor and directed by Farhad Safinia under the pseudonym P. B. Shemran, was released in 2019 with the title The Professor and the Madman.
+A film adaptation of the book, starring Mel Gibson as Murray and Sean Penn as Minor and directed by Farhad Safinia under the pseudonym P. B. Shemran, was released in 2019 with the title The Professor and the Madman.
 The movie rights for the book were bought by Gibson's Icon Productions in 1998.
 John Boorman wrote a script and was at one time tapped to direct, as was Luc Besson.
 Production began in 2016, but the release was delayed by legal disputes between parties in the film's production.